 1. This is your institutional history: The information in your MainBoss database is what remains after employees leave the company.
 It's what you can put on the table when upper management asks you to justify your expenses.
-It's the records you can produce if someone tries to sue you for negligence.
+It's the record you can produce if someone tries to sue you for negligence.
 It's the repair-cost comparisons you can make when you have complete maintenance histories on similar pieces of equipment.
 It's the overview you get on suppliers and equipment and downtime and who did what when.

-So the start of MainBoss configuration is deciding what information you need to preserve and how your maintenance department will use MainBoss to preserve it.
+The starting point of MainBoss configuration is deciding what information you need to preserve and how your maintenance department will use it.

 Nothing In, Nothing Out: If you don't use MainBoss, it can't help you.
 If your people don't make an effort to record the information you need, your records will give an incomplete and distorted picture of your operations.
 Garbage In, Garbage Out: If your people do record information in MainBoss, but do so in an inconsistent manner, you'll still have difficulty getting a return on your investment.
-2.]
-Know what you want out of your system, and record the information you need: